-- 1. Teachers are committed to students and their learning - A You may wish to provide clearer evidence that you understand child development and have insight into student differences and learning motivations. - B You may wish to provide clearer evidence that you foster an equitable setting that provides a safe, intellectually challenging environment for the students. - 2.
-Teachers know the subjects they teach and how to teach those subjects to students
+1. Teachers are committed to students and their learning

+- A You may wish to provide clearer evidence that you understand child development and have insight into student differences and learning motivations. - B You may wish to provide clearer evidence that you foster an equitable setting that provides a safe, intellectually challenging environment for the students.

+2. Teachers know the subjects they teach and how to teach those subjects to students

-С You may wish to provide clearer evide ence of f your knowledge of the subject as y you appropria ately d design and deliver your classr oom l essons.
+- C You may wish to provide clearer evidence of your knowledge of the subject as you appropriately design and deliver your classroom lessons. - D You may wish to provide clearer evidence that demonstrates your ability to apply the appropriate pedagogy to facilitate classroom and/or small-group engagement between students and with you. - E You may wish to provide clearer evidence that you develop and deliver relevant learning sequences and use diverse instructional strategies to engage all students.

-- D You may wish to provide clearer evidence that demonstrates your ability to apply the appropriate pedagogy to facilitate classroom and/or small-group engagement between students and with you. - E You may wish to provide clearer evidence that you develop and deliver relevant learning sequences and use diverse instructional strategies to engage all students. - 3.
-Teachers are responsible for managing and monitoring student learning - F You may wish to provide clearer evidence of your ability to foster a supportive, stimulating, and productive learning environment in which all students are encouraged to participate. - G You may wish to provide clearer evidence of your ability to set worthwhile goals for student learning and connect instruction to those goals. - H You may wish to provide clearer evidence that you are able to assess student progress, explain student performance, and make adjustments to instruction where needed. - 4.
-Teachers think systematically about their practice and learn from experience - I You may wish to provide clearer evidence that you are able to describe your own teaching practice and reflect on instructional decisions. - J You may wish to provide clearer evidence of insight on your future instructional practices. - 5.
-Other - K You may wish to review the instructions to ensure you followed the directions for developing and submitting the entry.
+3. Teachers are responsible for managing and monitoring student learning

+- F You may wish to provide clearer evidence of your ability to foster a supportive, stimulating, and productive learning environment in which all students are encouraged to participate. - G You may wish to provide clearer evidence of your ability to set worthwhile goals for student learning and connect instruction to those goals. - H You may wish to provide clearer evidence that you are able to assess student progress, explain student performance, and make adjustments to instruction where needed.

+4. Teachers think systematically about their practice and learn from experience

+- I You may wish to provide clearer evidence that you are able to describe your own teaching practice and reflect on instructional decisions. - I You may wish to provide clearer evidence of insight on your future instructional practices.

+K You may wish to review the instructions to ensure you followed the directions for developing and submitting the entry.